MSLNZ/msl-network/docs/examples.rst

 This example shows how a digital multimeter that has a non-Ethernet interface, e.g., GPIB or RS232, can be controlled from any computer that is on the network.
-It uses the MSL-Equipment_ package to connect to the digital multimeter and **MSL-Network** to enable the digital multimeter as a :class:`~msl.network.service.Service` on the network.
-This example is included with **MSL-Network** when it is installed, but since it requires additional hardware (a digital multimeter) it can only be run if the hardware is attached to the computer.
+It uses the MSL-Equipment_ package to connect to the digital multimeter and MSL-Network to enable the digital multimeter as a :class:`~msl.network.service.Service` on the network.
+This example is included with MSL-Network when it is installed, but since it requires additional hardware (a digital multimeter) it can only be run if the hardware is attached to the computer.

 The first task to do is to :ref:`start-manager` on the same computer that the digital multimeter is physically connected to (via a GPIB cable or a DB9 cable).
-Next, on the same computer, copy and paste the following script to a file, edit the configuration file used by MSL-Equipment_ for the information relevant to your DMM (e.g., the COM#, GPIB address) and then run the script to start the digital multimeter :class:`~msl.network.service.Service`.
+Next, on the same computer, copy and paste the following script to a file, edit the equipment record used by MSL-Equipment_ for the information relevant to your DMM (e.g., the COM#, GPIB address) and then run the script to start the digital multimeter :class:`~msl.network.service.Service`.